hey-cassie/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Have you ever wondered how much you save on fuel while riding your bike?
-Likewise, have you ever wondered how many donuts you could buy with those savings?
-This sweet little app can answer both questions!
-Inspired by my love for both donuts and cycling and the desire to take some of the seriousness out of Strava while still tracking mileage, this app will provide post-ride analysis that includes total mileage, fuel savings and *roughly* how many donuts you can score with your hard-earned savings.
-Users will also have the option to search nearby donut shops and choose from different route options to find the donut route that is ideal for them and their bike.
-Sweet!
+Have you ever wondered how much you save on fuel while riding your bike/commuting to work?
+This handy app does the calculations for you and allows users to donate all or a portion of those savings to local nonprofits that advocate for cycling safety/safer streets.
+As a bike rider who has commuted to work for years, I know how fun and rewarding it can be.
+I also know that one bonus of bike commuting is the fuel savings.
+Likewise, I have worked in the nonprofit sector and know how hard it is to find funding that helps create and maintain safer streets.
+This app is meant to celebrate active transportation, and good health through bike commuting, while connecting riders with local bike advocacy organizations.
 ### Features
 1. User login: Users will be able to create accounts and log in to the application.
-Each user will have a brief profile page.
+Each user will have a short profile page.
-2. Fetch ride stats: Users will be able to fetch weekly and monthly cycling statistics (this data will be retrieved from the Strava API).
+2. Fetch ride stats: Users will be able to fetch weekly and monthly cycling statistics (this data will be retrieved from the Strava V3 API).
-3. Generate fuel savings and donut count: This feature will allow users to check and track their weekly and monthly fuel savings and get a *rough estimate of how many donuts they can purchase with their savings.
+3. Generate fuel savings: This feature will allow users to check and track their weekly, monthly, and annual fuel savings.
-4. Search: Users will be able to search nearby donut shops where they can spend their savings.
-Likewise, users will have the ability to search different route options to a selected donut spot.
+4. Search: Users will be able to search local bike advocacy nonprofits where they can donate their savings.
 ### Technologies
 - Angular
 - JavaScript